ontop/obda-mixer/README.md

 obda-mixer (v 1.1.0)
 ==========

 This is a testing platform for OBDA systems.
-For more information, please refer to the GitHub [wiki](https://github.com/ontop/obda-mixer/wiki).
+For more information, please refer to the [official documentation page](http://ontop.github.io/obda-mixer/).

 Contacts
 ----------